AddictedCS/soundfingerprinting/README.md

 ```
 The default storage, which comes bundled with _soundfingerprinting_ package, is a plain RAM storage, managed by <code>InMemoryModelService</code>.
 The following list of persistent storages is available for general use:
 - Starting with v3.2.0 <code>InMemoryModelService</code> can be serialized to filesystem, and reloaded on application startup.
 Useful for scenarious when you don't want to introduce external data storages.
-- ***Emy*** contact me for early access to a specialized fingerprinting storage that is both super fast and resilient.
+- ***SoundFingerprinting.Emy*** contact ciumac.sergiu@gmail.com for early access to a enterprise fingerprinting storage that is both super fast and resilient.
 - ***Solr*** efficient non-relational storage [soundfingerprinting.solr](https://github.com/AddictedCS/soundfingerprinting.solr).
 - ***MSSQL*** [soundfingerprinrint.sql](https://github.com/AddictedCS/soundfingerprinting.sql) [deprecated].